 We'll send you a series of free informational emails starting today:

 Contact Myers Law Firm If You’ve Been Injured

-If you’ve been injured in a bicycle accident, Myers Law Firm can help.
+If you’ve been injured in a bicycle accident, the bike accident attorneys at Myers Law Firm can help.
 We offer free initial consultations for all personal injury cases.
 If you choose our firm to represent you, we’ll advocate for you with an aggressive and effective legal strategy that puts your needs before any other concern.

 Remember that North Carolina has a three-year statute of limitations for personal injury cases, so waiting to contact us could take away your right to file a lawsuit and receive compensation.

-To schedule your free consultation, please call our Charlotte office toll-free at 1-888-376-ATTY (2889) or fill out and submit our online contact form.
+To schedule your free consultation with a bike accident lawyer, please call our Charlotte office toll-free at 1-888-376-ATTY (2889) or fill out and submit our online contact form.
 We will follow up and get in touch with you as soon as possible.